Emotionen – Our Internal Compass

 The Influence of Emotions on our Inner World

-Emotions as a reaction to events in the environment
+Emotions as Immediate Reactions to the Environment

-We react to external events through internal processing.
-The physical, emotional response is faster than the cognitive response.
-The sensory stimulus quickly reaches the emotional centers of our brain, triggering an emotional response.
+We react to external events through internal emotional processing.
+The unconscious physical, emotional response is often faster than the conscious response.
+Unconscious cognitive processes (such as pattern recognition and memory of past experiences) can also play a role.

-Emotions are faster than thoughts.
+Emotional reactions are faster than conscious thoughts!

 Unprocessed Emotions